-In Zones 2 and 3 (15 square miles, or 100% of the designated area in the Estuary) the drinking water use was assessed as Not Supported.
-Monitoring is underway to determine if the assimilative capacity of Zones 2 and 3 has in fact been exceeded for DCE and PCE, as modeling of the system indicates.
+Monitoring is underway to determine if the assimilative capacity of Zones 2 and 3 has been exceeded for DCE and PCE, as modeling of the system indicates.
 A TMDL for PCBs is in place for this portion of the River.
-The 2000 305(b) report (1998-1999 assessed) indicated non-support in these zones, and this assessment continues that characterization, until further data are collected and analyzed.
+Both the 2000 305(b) report (1998-1999 assessed) and 2002 305(b) report (2000-2001 assessed) indicated non-support in these zones This assessment continues that characterization, until further data are collected and analyzed.